 My Observations

-This is a serious looking, and serious performing single group espresso machine from commercial espresso manufacturer La Spaziale brewed as a compact single group professional espresso coffee machine for commercial or domestic utilize.
+This is a serious looking, and serious performing single group espresso machine from commercial espresso manufacturer La Spaziale made as a compact single group professional espresso machine for commercial or domestic use.
 For me, this is the machine for baristas or ex-baristas who want a commercial machine at home but can’t afford (or justify) the cost of the LMLM, below.

 This is the tank fed version, with a big 3 litre water tank.
 They also offer a plumbed in version of the S1.

-This is a dual boiler espresso coffee machine, with an 0.45 litre boiler for espresso coffee, and a 1.2 litre steam boiler, and though it’s a commercial machine, it’s still relatively compact and is intended for work with with a standard domestic electric supply, so don’t stress, you won’t need to mess about with three-phase ;-).
+This is a dual boiler espresso machine, with an 0.45 litre boiler for espresso, and a 1.2 litre steam boiler, and although it’s a commercial machine, it’s still relatively compact and is intended for use with a standard domestic electric supply, so don’t worry, you won’t need to mess about with three-phase ;-).

 If you’re a pro barista and you use a La Spaziali machine at work, or if you were in the past and you used a La Spaziali machine, then you’d probably gravitate towards this machine for that reason, in the same way that Baristas who use La Marzocco commercial machines might want the Linea Mini at home.